Adamp799/neuro-snakes/README.md

 # README

-To run this project, the gym, pytorch, and NEAT-Python libraries must be installed.
+gym, pytorch, and NEAT-Python libraries must be installed.

 Functions can be run from the jupyter notebook files or from the terminal. test_book.ipynb provides manual test and random test functions for the customisable Snake environment.